 Hyundai Kona is available in three variants.
 All the models offer Front-Wheel-Drive capability.
 All of them are also powered by the same battery pack and offer an identical battery range.
 They all have the same power specs as well.

-In one of the battery range tests we reported, the official battery range of Hyundai Kona was around 300 miles, which is pretty impressive.
+In one of the battery range tests we reported, the official battery range of the Hyundai Kona was around 300 miles, which is pretty impressive.

 8. Nio ES8 (360 Miles) – NEDC